By TMoM Team Member Katie Moosbrugger

 The lake also offers canoes (up to two people) and rowboats (up to three people) for no charge, on a first-come, first-serve basis.
 And the lake is big enough that you can take a nice leisurely ride for a good bit – exploring the lake shores all around the perimeter.
 Unfortunately for 2021, boat and canoe rentals will not be available this year.

 If you go, I recommend getting there when the beach opens.
 It does get more crowded as the day goes on.

-My kids and I easily spend around four hours at this beach each time we go.
+Ever since that initial trip, we’ve made it a point to visit as often as possible (even with teenagers in tow now)!
+We can easily spend hours at this beach each time we go.
 It is always a trip worthwhile and one that’s not only fun for the kids, but for us parents too!
-And like I illustrated above, it’s a do-able trip for moms alone with the kids.
+And like I said, it’s a do-able trip for moms alone with the kids.

 Have you been?
 Tell us if you have any other inside tips or suggestions for a successful beach trip at Hanging Rock State Park!